GeorgevichAgiamoh/NACDDED-Backend/README.md

 All values are in string (no date, or int).
 Not relevant to the frontend engineer but short values are `string` while long ones are `text`.

-> Date is strored as milliseconds since epoch (again, in string).
+- Date is strored as milliseconds since epoch (again, in string).
 This includes info like DOB

-> Passwords are encrypted.
+- Passwords are encrypted.
 Authentication is through JWT.

-> There are no nested JSON.
+- There are no nested JSON.

-> Some props have values of 0/1 (this means NO and YES rsp.)
+- Some props have values of 0/1 (this means NO and YES rsp.)

-> Endpoints used to create data can also be called to update data
+- Endpoints used to create data can also be called to update data

-> (,,) means implied
+- (,,) means implied

-> For ids (like memid and adminId) please pass email instead.
+- For ids (like memid and adminId) please pass email instead.
 Though its still in debate if an ID system will be in place

-> QP means query param
+- QP means query param

+- All data include the `created_at` and `updated_at` prop (UTC date).
+For instance, you can use it to get the date of initial registration

 Please follow the data structure strictly or an error will be thrown.
 For error handling: